 What if you pump too little milk?

-That can have various causes.
+This can have several causes.
 Regularity, relaxation, and good guidance can help.
-Your physical condition also greatly influences your breastfeeding, and a good pump (from Youha, for example) is of great importance.
+Your physical condition also greatly influences your breastfeeding, and a good pump (from Youha, for example) is very important.

 Can you pump without a bra?